 The full text of the standards can be found at www.PREAResourceCenter.org.

 As stated in our Human Rights Policy statement, CoreCivic recognizes the inherent dignity of the human person and the need to treat every individual with respect.
 Part of treating our inmates and detainees with respect is giving them a safe place to live.
 We believe in safeguarding their rights, including protecting them from being subjected to personal abuse/injury and harassment.

-To learn more about CoreCivic's efforts to protect inmate and detainee rights, click here to be directed to our page under Social Responsibility.
+To learn more about CoreCivic's efforts to protect inmate and detainee rights, click here to be directed to our page under For Families.

 In compliance with Section 115.11 of the PREA regulation, CoreCivic has established a Zero Tolerance Policy against all forms of Sexual Abuse and Sexual Harassment.
 CoreCivic has outlined an aggressive plan specifying the efforts we undertake to Prevent, Detect, and Respond to all allegations of conduct that falls into either category.